iAPX/minipavi-fwk/docs/en/Actions.md

 - SwitchServiceAction : switch to the homepage of another internal service by its name. service should exists and be allowed in the [services/global-config.php](../../services/global-config.php) through `const ALLOWED_SERVICES = [ ... ];`

-- UnicodeOutputAction : displays a Unicode message, converting it to Vidéotex, staying in the same controller.

 - VideotexOutputAction : displays a Vidéotex stream, staying in the same controller.

 Usage examples in [services/demo/controllers/DemoActionCodeController.php](../../services/demo/controllers/DemoActionCodeController.php)